nachocs/encompass/test/README.md

 3. Rename current .env to .env-dev and mt-sso_env-test to .env
 4. Start sso server: in vmt/server/ `npm run dev-sso`
 5. Open encompass/app_server/config.js: `testPort: 8082`
-6. Open encompass/.env: `NODE_ENV:'seed'`
 7. In terminal in /encompass `npm run seed`
-8. In terminal in /encompass `npm run start-back`
+8. In terminal in /encompass `npm run test-back`
 9. Open encompass/app_server/config.js: `testPort: 8081`
 10. In new terminal in /encompass `npm run start-test`
 11. In new terminal in /encompass `npm run selenium`